 But the fact of the matter is there are lot of differences between the two school systems and the median sales prices in both Richmond and Columbia counties, Sutton said.
 Richmond County has some of the best magnet schools in the state and even the country, but Columbia County’s entire school system generally gets praised statewide.

-One struggle facing Columbia County, particularly in the areas surrounding Fort Gordon, is that the local government will have to play catch-up regarding the expansion and development of its infrastructure, Sutton said.
+One struggle facing Columbia County, particularly in the areas surrounding Fort Gordon, is that the local government will have to play catch-up regarding the expansion and development of its infrastructure.

-For those Augustans who haven’t recently driven to Grovetown, Sutton believes they would be shocked by the development that has occurred just in the past few years.
+For those Augustans who haven’t recently driven to Grovetown, they would be shocked by the development that has occurred just in the past few years.

-The residents and government of Harlem need to be prepared for changes coming their way, Sutton said.
+The residents and government of Harlem need to be prepared for changes coming their way.

-Regardless of whether these new Cyber Command residents relocate to Richmond or Columbia counties, Sutton insists the entire area will benefit from the expansion.
+Regardless of whether these new Cyber Command residents relocate to Richmond or Columbia counties, the entire area will benefit from the expansion.